awsdocs/aws-cdk-guide/doc_source/codepipeline_example.md

 To avoid unexpected AWS charges, destroy your AWS CDK stacks after you're done with this exercise\.

-Delete the `LambdaStack` first, then the `PipelineDeployingLambdaStack`\.
+Delete the `LambdaStack` first using the AWS CloudFormation console\.
 The IAM role needed to delete `LambdaStack` is provided by `PipelineDeployingLambdaStack`, so if you delete it first, you no longer have permission to destroy `LambdaStack`\.

+Then you may delete the `PipelineDeployingLambdaStack`\.

 ```
 cdk destroy LambdaStack